lorenzosquadrani/RobertasTree/README.rst

 We evaluated the performances of the classifier defined in section `Usage`_, both using it on its own and in the tree embedding.

 Here's the best result we got in both cases.
+Significant improvements of the classification accuracy could be obtained by embedding the original classifier in the RobertasTree.

 .. csv-table::
    :header: "", "simple model", "tree model"